Swan's Video Surveillance Center : Currently Viewing Monitor 6 <return to previous monitor>

 In this shot, as well, the Death Records signage above the TVs was inserted in post production to cover a reference to Swan Song.
 Again, you can check our Swan Song Fiasco page for the full story on this.
 A few years later, we'll see a similar bank of surveillance TVs in Tony Montana's home office in Scarface.
 Even though De Palma's showing the audience six screens here, everyone looks at the correct one (the one with the assassin) because our eyes are attracted to movement, and nothing much is going on in the other five screens.
 De Palma very carefully employs the same technique in most of his uses of splitscreen as well: by allowing one side of the screen to "go neutral" at the critical moments for the action on the other side (and by increasing the volume on the audio associated with the side we're "supposed to" be looking at at any particular time), he guides the audience to see what they need to, while we remain aware that there are multiple activities going on.
 (We think the Beach Bums splitscreen, earlier in the film, is not one of his better efforts in this regard, particularly because the sound mixing doesn't guide the viewer as well as it might.)

 Here's another example of Swan's implausibly supersmart surveillance cameras switching point of view as necessary to show us what's going on.
 Conveniently, the angle on the assassin (Herb Pacheco) switches to a god's eye view so that we can see what he has in his gun case.
+This sequence is a lift from The Manchurian Candidate, and the shots of the assassin assembling his gun are patterned after the parallel sequence in that film.

 Just behind the pink balloon here is Susan Weiser, who married Bill Finley on September 21, 1974, a little over a month before Phantom's world premiere.
 William Shephard is just behind and to her left.